MTG: TransMoremers, Part 3

 Now, let’s you and them fight.

-Continue Reading →MTG: Soundwave Superior
+MTG: Soundwave Superior

-It’s weird given that I write about Magic: The Gathering and Transformers that I let the official printing of Magic: The Gathering Transformers cards.
+It’s weird given that I write about Magic: The Gathering and Transformers that I missed the official printing of Magic: The Gathering Transformers cards.
 Oh and they’re all legendary and weird and Commander cares about legendary cards that shape the deck they belong in and are also weird.
 Oh and they’re all illustrated to look like screenshots from G1 Transformers, except they’re not, because of subtle hints like how Flamewar didn’t exist and Megatron is a tank and also they’re illustrated to look really good, and G1?
 Did you get this?
 It looks like ass.

 There are fifteen of these cards.
 I’m not going to run through all of them, because there are fifteen of them and I need to think about how much time I spend talking about a card game full of elves (and now hobbits and cyber squid) especially when it crosses over with broken toys I got from the Salvos up the street from Woolies except I didn’t really, I’m pretty sure a bunch of those were Go-Bots, anyway.

-Continue Reading →Transformers: Acid Storm
+Transformers: Acid Storm

 It’s weird that the Transformers series are het, right?